Copyright © Ministry of Health Singapore. All Rights Reserved.

 Hormonal methods are highly effective with a failure rate of less than 1%.
 The disadvantage of the mini pill is that it has to be taken daily and at around the same time of the day.
 This requires strong motivation and compliance.

 Injectables are convenient and given every three months.
 However, it causes irregular menstrual spotting which can be irritating.
 Some women develop depression and weight gain as well.

 Oral contraceptive pills (OCP) can be used for non-breastfeeding mothers and may interfere with breast milk production.
 It can worsen migraine in some women and rarely causes deep vein thrombosis (blood clots) in the legs.

 Intrauterine device is also effective with failure of less than 1%.
 However, it may cause pelvic pain and infection in some women and the insertion can result in womb perforation occasionally.

-Condoms are dependent on the correct technique of usage and has failure rate of 4–15%.
+dependent on the correct technique of usage and has failure rate of 4–15%.
 It disrupts the sexual experience as condoms have to be worn before penetration and removed immediately after ejaculation.
 However, it is the only protection against sexually transmitted diseases.

 Natural methods like rhythm and withdrawal methods are least effective with failure rates of 30%.
 There is no side effect though.

 Permanent sterilisation is irreversible.
 Failure of tubal ligation is 1 in 200 women while failure of vasectomy is 1 in 2000.
 Besides, tubal ligation carries surgical risks and risk of ectopic pregnancy (outside the womb) if the contraception fails.